 My husband and I traveled to the island of St. Maarten earlier this year, and I have to say, it quickly became my favorite place on Earth.
 The soft, white sand, the friendly locals, and the mountain landscape won me over before I could suck down my first mojito.
 Right then and there, I knew it was the kind of place that would be perfect for a honeymoon.

 Because we loved it so much, we’re already saving up rewards to get back there for our 10-year anniversary.
-By having both of us sign up for the Starwood Preferred Guest® Credit Card from American Express, we earned enough points for six nights at the Westin Dawn Beach Resort & Spa on the Dutch side of the island.
+By having both of us sign up for the Starwood Preferred Guest® Credit Card from American Express (currently unavailable), we earned enough points for six nights at the Westin Dawn Beach Resort & Spa on the Dutch side of the island.

 Another important change to note: As of earlier this year, the Starwood Preferred Guest® Credit Card from American Express has several new perks.
 In addition to the added benefit of having free premium internet at SPG properties, cardholders will also enjoy no foreign transaction fees and free Boingo wifi access at airports.